Colorful World of Jade

 If you come across a store selling identical copies of a jade bangle, it's likely that the material is not genuine jade.
 Hence, there are no two jade bangles that are the same.

 The gentle 'ting' sound when two jade bangles lightly touch is like a note of music, it is clear and resonant.
 It's a signature characteristic of genuine, untreated jade.
+Below is a short video of some of my collection:

 Jade Education